kpounot/NAMDAnalyzer/docs/source/quickstart.rst

     #_or d.appendCoordinates('pdbFile.pdb').

+    #_Coordinates and cell dimensions can be accessed in various ways

+    #_For several frames
+    sel = data.selection('name OH2 and within 3 of protein and resid 40:80 frame 0:100:2')

+    #_For one frame
+    sel = data.selection('bound to name OH2 and within 3 of protein and resid 40:80 frame 10')

+    sel.coordinates()

+    # or

+    d.dcdData[sel]

+    #_Coordinates can also be accessed directly using
+    d.dcdData[:4000,10:100:2,0] #_To get x coordinate of first 4000 atoms, in every two frame from 10 to 100

+    #_For cell dimensions
+    d.cellDims[10:100:2] #_To get corresponding cell dimensions

     #_To compute RMSD per atom for molecules aligned in all frames
     d.getRMSDperAtom(selection='protein and segname V1', align=True, frames=slice(0, None))